TOC Digital Speech and Debate Series 1

 My name is Yogesh Patil, I'm from Charlotte and I work in Information Tech.
 This is my second time judging Lincoln Douglas debate.
 I am from Ardrey Kell High school.
 Im very much of what you guys may call a "lay judge" and i prefer if you explain link chains thoroughly and slowly.
 In general, the easier you make it to understand, the more i can make sense.
 Please speak slowly and don't use rude or offensive language.

-I look for following qualities in candidates:
+I look for the following qualities in speakers:

-- Confident body language
+- Confidence (both in body language and speech)